rkiminius/carbon-based-life-forms/README.md

 docker-compose up -d
 ```

-Client, Manager and Factory is separated applications that use amqp and http protocols.
+Client, Manager and Factory is separated applications that use AMQP and HTTP protocols.

 ### Client
 To start client run: